-Entrée's business requires specialized skills and knowledge in the areas of geology, financial modelling, logistical planning, geophysics, metallurgy and mineral processing, mining, engineering and accounting and compliance, among others.
+Entrée's business requires specialized skills and knowledge in the areas of geology and engineering, strategic planning, corporate finance, government relations, financial modelling, accounting, compliance, regulatory matters, negotiation and drafting of agreements and corporate governance, among others.
 To date, Entrée has been able to locate and retain such professionals, employees and consultants and believes it will continue to be able to do so.